ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 ~~~~

 where the Brownian motion model has an AIC score of 1,185 while the OU
-model has a score of 918.2, suggesting that is the better model.
+model has a score of 918.2, suggesting that OU is the better model.

 Discussion
 ==========